Drakkar-Software/OctoBot-Docs/Usage/Frequently-asked-questions-FAQ.md

 appear on the web interface.
 The web interface displays the list of open orders and the list of filled orders.

-You can also receive Telegram, Twitter and soon Discord notifications on orders placement and trades.
+You can also receive Telegram and soon Discord notifications on orders placement and trades.

 What part of my portoflio will be traded by OctoBot ?